ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ### Implement the service methods

 As per the design, there are two fields in the `Query` type and one field in the `Mutation` type in your GraphQL service.
 The fields of the `Query` type are represented by the resource methods with the `get` accessor in Ballerina.
-In contrast, the fields of the `Mutation` type are represented by the remote methods in Ballerina.
+In contrast, the fields of the `Mutation` type are defined by the remote methods in Ballerina.

 #### Create `Query` type service methods